junxit/us-congress-bills-116/metadata.md

 - 2020-08-12 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Wicker with an amendment.
 With written report No. 116-253.
 - 2020-08-12 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Wicker with an amendment.
 With written report No. 116-253.
 - 2020-08-12 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 514.
+- 2020-12-14 — Amendment SA 2705 agreed to in Senate by Unanimous Consent.
+- 2020-12-14 — Amendment SA 2705 proposed by Senator McConnell for Senator Thune. (consideration: CR S7468-7469; text: CR S7469) In the nature of a substitute.
+- 2020-12-14 — Measure laid before Senate by unanimous consent. (consideration: CR S7468-7469)
+- 2020-12-14 — Passed Senate with an amendment by Unanimous Consent. (text of amendment in the nature of a substitute: CR S7469)
+- 2020-12-14 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text of amendment in the nature of a substitute: CR S7469)
+- 2020-12-14 — Senate amendment agreed to: Amendment SA 2705 agreed to in Senate by Unanimous Consent.
+- 2020-12-14 — Senate amendment proposed (on the floor): Amendment SA 2705 proposed by Senator McConnell for Senator Thune.
+- 2020-12-14 — Senate amendment submitted
+- 2020-12-14 — The committee amendment withdrawn by Unanimous Consent.
+(CR S7468)